-As noted by the Government of the Northwest Territories, any resident arriving in the Northwest Territories must self-isolate for 14 days in Yellowknife, Inuvik, Hay River or Fort Smith only.
-It is not permitted to self-isolate in a small community.
+As noted by the Government of the Northwest Territories, travel is not currently allowed to the Northwest Territories except for in compassionate, family reunification, or other exceptional circumstances.
 Visitors are not permitted to enter at this time.
-Please visit Aurora Research Institute’s website for more information as well.
+Aurora Research Institute is providing regularly updated information for researchers.

-The Nunatsiavut Government Research Advisory Committee (NGRAC) will issue a notice and notify researchers when travel is permitted.
-The NGRAC is available to support researchers and offer guidance.
+The Nunatsiavut Government Research Advisory Committee (NGRAC) is available to support researchers who wish to travel to Nunatsiavut and offer guidance.
 They are contactable at email@example.com with any questions.

 Current Research Projects:

 The ever-evolving nature of the pandemic will impact most, if not all funded projects.
-As noted above, health and safety is our top priority.
-Researchers should not attempt any northern travel or field work until the regional governments have announced that it is safe to do so.
+As noted above, health and safety is our top priorities.
+Researchers should not attempt any northern travel or fieldwork until the regional governments have announced that it is safe to do so.
 This protects you, your students, and the communities in which you work.

 If your project employs HQP, we strongly encourage you to consider other research support work they can provide to continue their employment during the suspended field season.

 In December 2020, Arctic Change made history by going virtual for the first time ever.
 ArcticNet’s international Arctic science conference takes place every 3 years, bringing together researchers and partners from around the world.
 This year we pulled out all the stops to reach an audience of over 1600 registrants.
 The ArcticNet Network of Centres of Excellence and our partners thank the global Arctic community for joining us from around the world.
 We look forward to seeing you at the upcoming ArcticNet Annual Scientific Meeting 2021!